andrewbenington/OpenHome/docs/BUILD_MAC.md

 open ./release/build
 ```

 A Finder window should open, and in it will be multiple files including two disk images.
-Open `OpenHome-x.x.x-arm64.dmg` if you have an ARM (Apple Silicon) Mac, otherwise open `OpenHome-x.x.x.dmg`.
+Open `OpenHome-x.x.x-arm64.dmg` if you have an Apple Silicon Mac, otherwise open `OpenHome-x.x.x.dmg`.
 Drag the app to the Applications folder, and now you can open it!